Docker on Windows on-premises

 Step 1 – Web portal configuration: Define data sources and link them to a log collector

-In the Cloud App Security portal, click the settings icon settings icon followed by Log collectors.
+- In the Cloud App Security portal, click the settings icon followed by Log collectors.

-c.
-Select the appliance from the Source list.
-If you select Custom log format to work with a network appliance that is not specifically listed, see Working with the custom log parser for configuration instructions.
+- Select the appliance from the Source list.
+If you select Custom log format to work with a network appliance that isn't listed, see Working with the custom log parser for configuration instructions.

-d.
-Compare your log with the sample of the expected log format.
-If your log file format does not match this sample, you should add your data source as Other.
+- Compare your log with the sample of the expected log format.
+If your log file format doesn't match this sample, you should add your data source as Other.

-Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional setting or your Firewall/Proxy.
+Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.

 Go to the Log collectors tab at the top.

-d.
-Select all Data sources that you want to connect to the collector, and click Update to save the configuration see the next deployment steps.
+- Select all Data sources that you want to connect to the collector, and click Update to save the configuration.

 Step 2 – On-premises deployment of your machine

-The following steps describes the deployment in Windows Server.
+The following steps describe the deployment in Windows.
 The deployment steps for other platforms are slightly different.

-Open a PowerShell terminal on your Windows machine.
+Open a PowerShell terminal as an administrator on your Windows machine.

-Verify the collector is running properly by running the following command:
+Verify that the collector is running properly with the following command:

 docker logs <collector_name>